-(r) Employee compensation and directors' and supervisors' remuneration
+(s) Employee compensation and directors' remuneration

-According to the Company's articles of incorporation which, before revised, require that earning shall first be offset against any deficit, then, a minimum of 10% will be distributed as employee remuneration and a maximum of 2% will be allocated as directors' and supervisors' remuneration.
-Employees who are entitled to receive the above mentioned employee remuneration, in share or cash, include the employees of the subsidiaries of the Company who meet certain specific requirement.
+According to the Company's Articles of Incorporation require that earning shall first be offset against any deficit, then, a minimum of 10% will be distributed as employees' remuneration and a maximum of 2% will be allocated as directors' remuneration.
+Employees who are entitled to receive the above-mentioned employee remuneration, in share or cash, include the employees of the subsidiaries of the Company who meet certain specific requirement.

-Despite the Company had profit before income tax for the year ended December 31, 2021, yet the Company had accumulated deficits, thus no remuneration to employees and directors was recognized.

-Due to loss before tax for the year ended December 31, 2020, no employees compensation and directors' and supervisors' remuneration was recognized.
+Due to loss before tax for the year ended December 31, 2022, no employees' compensation and directors' remuneration was recognized.
+In addition, there were profit before tax for the year ended December 31, 2021, but the Company still had accumulated losses, so there should be retained for offsetting deficits, no employees' compensation and directors' remuneration was recognized.
+The related information can be accessed through the Market Observation Post System website.

-(s) Financial Instruments
+- (t) Financial Instruments

-(i) Credit risk
+- (i) Credit risk

-1) Exposure to credit risk
+- 1) Exposure to credit risk